kmr-utkarsh/parallel-nme/README.md

 The program utilizes the NVIDIA CUDA Toolkit and CUBLAS library for parallel routines.
 Make sure to have them installed, along with the NVIDA C compiler `nvcc`.
 Consult the package manager of the distribution, or download the CUDA Toolkit from the [official website](https://developer.nvidia.com/cuda-zone).

-**NOTE**: The program was tested on a platform running CUDA version 8.x.
-The latest major version at this time is 9, no testing has been performed on this version.
+**NOTE**: The program was tested on a Linux platform running CUDA version 8.x.

 In order to build the main executable file, run `make` in the parent directory.
 Make sure `nvcc` is in the `$PATH` environment variable.